rweigel/phys260/Lenzs_Law/Lenzs_Law.md

 3. The loop is moving to the left.

    \ifsolutions
    {\bf Answer}: As the loop moves to the left, the magnetic field is smaller (field lines are less closely spaced). a.
 To oppose the change in flux, an induced magnetic field pointing to the right is needed. b.
 The current in the loop is such that the current on the white part of the ring is downwards.
    \else
    a.
 Direction of induced magnetic field:

    b.
-Direction of current in loop:
+Direction of current in the loop:
    \fi

 ###